naman0867/recovery-console/README.md

 ### The console

+* **Action Required strip** — approvals, value held, issuer alerts and pending follow-ups above the fold, with jumps to each queue.
 * **Recovery waterfall** — at-risk value decomposed into recovered segments by decision type, with the baseline's recovery marked as a tick.
 The agent's bar visibly extends past it.
+* **Recovery vs failure age** — recovery probability bucketed by how stale the failure was when the action fired.
+The decay comes out of the outcome simulator's staleness term, not a hand-drawn curve.
 * **Live failure feed** — click any row for the full decision chain: error, issuer state, tools called, reasoning, guardrail verdict, outcome.
 * **Issuer health** — every `(issuer, method)` pair as a multiple of its own baseline failure rate.
-Pairs below the event floor stay grey; colour is reserved for pairs the agent will act on.
+Click through for exposure, top error codes and a suggested action.
+Pairs below the event floor stay grey and are explicitly flagged as insufficient sample: a 9× burst built from two transactions is not evidence of an incident, and the drill-down says so rather than implying one.
 * **Approval queue** — approve or reject held actions, with the guardrail's reason attached.
 * **Audit log** — searchable by payment id, archetype, status or reasoning.
-* **Kill switch** — engage it and watch execution stop while logging continues.
+* **Controls** — scoped kill switch and dry-run toggle.
+Engage either and watch execution stop while logging continues.

 ---